Thursday, June 24, 2010

 I use brackets in example #1 when I write: "It's easier to hide things [in a bracket] when you're quoting something."

 The hyphen mark.
 THIS one is tough to explain.
+The closest I can try is "Two things that aren't anywhere alike but connected."
 I'm using this source because the Purdue University OWL program is really good for academics, grammar rules, and writing.

 No comments: